The Archives Reading Room is open to the scholarly public. Researchers may also submit initial research inquiries by phone or email.

 The Archives’ services include photocopying and electronic reproduction of images and text.
 Permission for publication is available for one-time, non-exclusive use.

-All services require prepayment by credit card.
+All fee-based services require prepayment by credit card.

 When publication is intended, an application for publication rights for any material quoted or reproduced from the University Archives must be submitted to the Archivist in writing.